Katherine practises planning and environmental law, as well as public law and human rights in its broadest sense.

 - Katherine recently acted for Ofsted (as a junior) in relation to the case study on child sexual abuse at residential Catholic schools as part of the Independent Inquiry into Child Sexual Abuse.

-- Advised on a potential judicial review of the refusal to recategorise a prisoner from Category A to Category B.
+- She recently advised on a potential judicial review of the refusal to recategorise a prisoner from Category A to Category B.

-- Advised on a discrimination claim concerning the delay providing a transgender prisoner with hormonal treatment.
+- She recently provided advice on a discrimination claim concerning the delay providing a transgender prisoner with hormonal treatment.

 - She advised on and drafted a claim against the Ministry of Defence concerning the failure of a prison to provide a prisoner with a diet recommended by the prison doctor.